samyipsh/tp/docs/team/jeromewjj.md

 * **New Feature**: Added the ability to remove tag from persons more effectively.
     * What it does: allows the user to untag specified tag from multiple persons directly simultaneously.
     * Justification: This feature improves the product significantly because it allows user to remove tags easily.
+      The tagging system is one of the important features of NetworkUS which allows user to categorise their contacts.
+Removing tag for multiple contacts simultaneously allows user to use the tagging system easier and faster.
     * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.

 * **New Feature**: Added the ability to replace tag from persons more effectively.
     * What it does: allows the user to replace specified tag from persons to a new tag
-    * Justification: This feature improves the product significantly because it allows user to update the tags easily.
+    * Justification: The tagging system is one of the important features of NetworkUS which allows user to categorise their contacts.
+      Being able to replace tag for multiple contacts allows to user to use the tagging system easier and faster.
+This encourages user to keep their tags up-to-date.
     * Highlights: This enhancement affects existing commands and commands to be added in the future.
 It required an in-depth analysis of design alternatives.

-* **Enhancements to existing features**: Modified Person to allow empty field.
+* **New Feature**: Modified Person to allow empty field.
-  * What it does: provide user the options to not add fields they do not want
+   * What it does: provides user the options to not add fields they do not want.
    * Justification: This feature improves the product significantly because it provides flexibility to the user to add only necessary information.
    * Highlights: This enhancement affects existing commands.
+The implementation required changes to the existing commands like `add` and `edit`.
 It required an in-depth analysis of design alternatives.
-The implementation was difficult as it required changes to existing commands.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2122s1.github.io/tp-dashboard/?search=T10-3&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2021-09-17&tabOpen=true&tabType=authorship&tabAuthor=jeromewjj&tabRepo=AY2122S1-CS2103T-T10-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code~other&authorshipIsBinaryFileTypeChecked=false)

 * **Project management**:
-    * Managed releases `v1.2` - `v1.4` (4 releases) on GitHub
+    * Handled the Github issue tracker and added/kept track of issues to be resolved.

+* **Enhancements to existing features**:
+    * Modified `add` and `edit` commands to allow NetworkUS to accept empty field.
+    * Remove `address` field from NetworkUS.

 * **Documentation**: